cataalbu/react-projects-cli/README.md

-# React Project CLI
+# React Projects CLI

 Bored of setting up my frontend projects, so I've decided to create this CLI to do it faster.
-This contains all the libraries, the folder structure and approaches I like to use when working on my personal frontend projects.
+This contains all the libraries, the folder structure, and approaches I like to use when working on my personal frontend projects.

 - [Introduction](#introduction)
 - [Features](#features)